 The time limit for the statement of claims had been fixed for a period of 6 months from the date of the arbitrators receiving the notice of their appointment.

-The time limit for Arbitral Award: Amendment u/s 29(A)
+Time Limit for Arbitral Award: Amendment u/s 29(A)

 It fixed the time limit for the giving of the arbitral awards of matters other than that of international commercial arbitration should be within a period of twelve months from the date of completion of pleadings.